Northamptonshire 1-100

 MANUSCRIPT Deed SPRATTON NORTHANTS Chadwick 1709. reign of QUEEN ANNE

-MANUSCRIPT DOCUMENT This being a COPY TITLE DEED INDENTURE OF CONVEYANCE FOR
+MANUSCRIPT DOCUMENT This being a COPY TITLE DEED INDENTURE OF CONVEYANCE FOR ALL

-IN SPRATTON BETWEEN ANNE CHADWICK OF SPRATTON IN THE COUNTY OF NORTHAMPTON OF
+SPRATTON BETWEEN ANNE CHADWICK OF SPRATTON IN THE COUNTY OF NORTHAMPTON OF

 THE ONE PART AND WILLIAM CHADWICK OF SPRATTON OF THE OTHER PART.
 ON ONE SHEET